 - Dig holes and add plants.
 Choose plants with shallow root systems like salad greens and herbs.

 Aside from using a timber pallet to make a vertical succulent garden, your imagination is the limit when it comes to building green spaces.
-Here are some vertical garden ideas for inspiration.
+Here are some of the best vertical garden planter ideas for inspiration.

 1. Use open shelves